miyako/language-4dm-zed/README.md

 - `.4dm` language recognition
 - Tree-sitter parsing and syntax highlighting
 - Language Server Protocol support using `tool4d`
-- a native adapter that converts Zed's standard-input/standard-output LSP transport to the TCP transport used by 4D.
+- Native adapter that converts Zed's standard-input/standard-output LSP transport to TCP transport used by 4D.

 ## Requirements

 - Zed
 - `tool4d` 21 or later
-- macOS (Apple Silicon)
+- macOS (tested on Apple Silicon)

 ## Architecture

 Zed starts language servers as subprocesses and communicates using standard input and output.

 `tool4d` uses TCP and connects to the port supplied with `--lsp`.